davidrissato/graphql_ruby_using_idl/readme.md

         end
       end
     ```

+    **Explanation:** _We are removing field declaration from this class because we don't need it anymore.
+Notice that we kept the field resolver intact._

-15. Using _VSCode_, open `./app/controllers/graphql_controller.rb` and change the following lines:
+14. Using _VSCode_, open `./app/controllers/graphql_controller.rb` and change the following lines:

     ```diff
     context = {